 Garbage collection

-Garbage collection guarantees that the variables will only be deleted if it is not needed any more.
+Garbage collection guarantees that the variables will only be deleted if it is not needed anymore.
 That sounds promising but has a big drawback.
-Most garbage collectors is not lock-free.
-Therefore, you have a lock-free data structure but the overall system is not lock-free.
+Most garbage collectors are not lock-free.
+Therefore, you have a lock-free data structure, but the overall system is not lock-free.

 Hazard pointers